monsoonmaelstrom/book2/book2.md

 “Piss off,” I tell Alex.
 “I’m considering a career change.”
 Looking back at the pilot I ask, “How much trouble would I be in if I went up into the rigging?”

-“A lot,” he answers, and he is not amused by my suggestion.
+“A lot,” he answers, and he is not amused by my question.

 “Figures,” I say.
 “Well on the off chance you need someone who isn’t afraid of heights and can climb, I’m available for at least the duration of this trip.”